Femtoscopic study of the proton-proton and proton-deuteron systems in heavy-ion collisions at the LHC: The femtoscopic correlation function

 The femtoscopic correlation function, denoted as $C(\kstar)$, is measured as a function of the relative momentum.
 Here, $\kstar$ is defined as $\kstar = |\boldsymbol{p}^*_1-\boldsymbol{p}^*_2|/2$, where $\boldsymbol{p}^*_{1/2}$ are the particle momenta in the pair rest frame, indicated by the asterisk ($*$) notation.
 Experimentally, it is computed as

 where $N_{\rm{same}}(\kstar)$ is the correlated distribution of \kstar, which is obtained from particle pairs originating in the same collision (same event), and $N_{\rm{mixed}}(\kstar)$ is the corresponding distribution of uncorrelated pairs.
-The latter is generated using the mixed-event technique~\cite{Lisa:2005dd}, where pairs are built by selecting particles belonging to different events with similar primary vertex positions and collision centrality.
+The latter is generated using the mixed-event technique~\cite{Lisa:2005dd}.
+Mixed pairs are constructed by selecting particles from different events with similar primary vertex positions -- difference less than 2~cm, and similar centrality classes -- specifically, a centrality difference of less than 2.5$\%$ for central collisions (0--10$\%$) and less than 5$\%$ for semi-central collisions (10--30$\%$ and 30--50$\%$).
+Each event is mixed with 10 others.
 The normalization term~$\mathcal{N}$ is used to scale the mixed-event distribution such that the integral over the selected range is equivalent to the analogous integral calculated for the same events.
 The~$\mathcal{N}$ factor is obtained within the range $\kstar\in(300,600)$ MeV$/c$ for \pP and \pd pairs.
 This interval is selected to ensure the absence of a femtoscopic signal, i.e. when $C(\kstar)$ approaches unity.
 The number of pairs used in the analysis that contribute to the $\kstar <$ 200~MeV/$c$ interval, is summarized in Tab.~\ref{tab:numbers}.

 The relation between the experimental $C_\text{exp}(\kstar)$ and model $C_\text{femto}(\kstar)$ correlation function can be expressed as